OpenInverterGateway/OpenInverterGateway/Doc/ShineWiFi-X/ShineWiFi-X.md

 It uses Modbus command 0x03 (Read Input Registers) for all the volatile information (i.e voltages, power, ...)
 It uses Modbus command 0x04 (Read Holding Registers) for static information (i.e. capabilities, firmware version, ...)

-Note: at the inverter, this modbus interface at 115200Bd seems to be simultaneously useable to the RS485-based Modbus interface of the communication connector directly at the inverter at 9600Bd.
+Note: at the inverter, this modbus interface at 115200Bd seems to be simultaneously usable to the RS485-based Modbus interface of the communication connector directly at the inverter at 9600Bd.

 ### Loading Firmware

-Initial loding of Firmware to the stick is very easy:
+Initial loading of Firmware to the stick is very easy:

 Remove the stick's PCB from the housing.
 Temporarily  connect the header's Pins GPIO0 and GND while powering-on (plugging in) the stick.